kleinfreund/kleinfreund.de/src/posts/2021/2021-07-17-interesting-numberformat-api-behavior.md

 //> "0,1"
 ```

-In essence, you can feed it with string values that look like JavaScript numbers (i.e. most values for which `Number(value)` would not return `NaN` though that isn’t exactly how this works under the hood).
-If you provide other values like letters, it returns “NaN”.
+In essence, you can feed it with string values that look like JavaScript numbers (under the hood, it uses the ECMAScript standard’s [`ToNumeric` operation](https://tc39.es/ecma262/#sec-tonumeric)).
+For other string values like letters, it returns “NaN”.

 ```js
 (new Intl.NumberFormat("en")).format("x")